 See what I mean about this being the easiest free table runner patterns ever?

-Okay, see how quick the cutting went for the painter's drop cloth table runner holiday project?
-Well, now it's time to pull out your sewing machine and move on to the next step.
+Okay, see how quickly the cutting went for the painter's drop cloth table runner?
+Now it's time to pull out your sewing machine out and move on to the next step.

 Start by sewing the longest ends.